Appointments

 NIPT is not appropriate in case of:

 The center of human genetics of UZ Leuven is committed to continuously improve the quality of our care and testing.
-With the permission of the ethics committee, the residual material and genomic data obtained after NIPT can be used for validation, internal quality control or research purposes (for example, optimization of the NIPT and new developments).
+The residual material and genomic data obtained after NIPT can be used for validation, internal quality control or research purposes (for example, optimization of the NIPT and new developments) in line with the general policy at UZ Leuven.

 More information